JustECook/Mini-Game/README.md

 5. Arena will be enlarged

 Potential upgrades:
-Hidden squares that trigger new challenges
+Hidden squares that trigger new challenges.
-New levels that feature moving obstacles
+New levels that feature moving obstacles.
-Trap doors and portals to navigate to other parts of arena
+Trap doors and portals to navigate to other parts of arena.

 As always, suggestions for improvements are welcome :)